 - Contempt of court

-The Constitution provides people the freedom of expression without fear of reprisal, but it must be used with caution, and responsibly.
+The Constitution provides people with the freedom of expression without fear of reprisal, but it must be used with caution, and responsibly.

 The Supreme Court of India had asked the Law Commission to make recommendations to the Parliament to empower the Election Commission to restrict the problem of “hate speeches” irrespective of, whenever made.
-But the Law Commission recommended that several factors need to be taken into account before restricting a speech, such as, the context of the speech, the status of the maker of the speech, the status of the victim and the potential of the speech to create discriminatory and disruptive circumstances.
+But the Law Commission recommended that several factors need to be taken into account before restricting a speech, such as the context of the speech, the status of the maker of the speech, the status of the victim and the potential of the speech to create discriminatory and disruptive circumstances.